pushme-pullyou/pushme-pullyou.github.io/tootoo-templates/hamburger-theme-cms/r2/README.md

 ## To Do

+* 2019-01-02 ~ Issues with phone/tablet CSS
 * 2019-01-01 ~ HTML iframes and textareas have incorrect heights
-* 2019-01-01 ~ Footer links needs homogenizing with tootoo
+* 2019-01-01 ~ Footer links needs homogenizing with tootoo/spider
-* 2019-01-01 ~ Bootstrap menu backgrounds need better classes
-* 2019-01-01 ~ W3Schools fonts need better text sizes
-* 2018-07-24 ~ Theo Move away from tables for building menu items
+* 2018-07-24 ~ Theo ~ Move away from tables for building menu items
 * 2018-07-24 ~ Theo ~ Complete changeover to template literals

 ## Change Log